[Japan] Mazda Motor Corporation

 Employees at Mazda, together with volunteer Mazda vehicle owners, engage in community contribution activities for children, including those residing in child welfare institutions, in the Tokyo metropolitan area.

-Mazda employees annually participate in the "Santa Project," which was launched at Mazda's initiative in 2003 and is now organized jointly by 18 companies and organizations primarily in Kanagawa Prefecture.
+Mazda employees annually participate in the "Santa Project," which was launched at Mazda's initiative in 2003 and is now organized jointly by 20 companies and organizations primarily in Kanagawa Prefecture.
 In 2016, the "Santa Project" started in Tokyo as well.
-Mazda has continued to take part in it, jointly held by six companies and organizations.
+Mazda has continued to take part in it, jointly held by five companies and organizations.

-In FY2018, "Santa Claus Has Come To Town!
-2018" was held near Tokyo Station in November and near Minato Mirai in Yokohama in December.
-For the first time, the event was held in Hiroshima as well.
-A total of 36 Mazda employees, including officers, volunteered at the three events.
+In FY2019, "Santa Claus Has Come To Town!
+2019" was held near Tokyo Station in November, as well as near Minato Mirai 21 in Yokohama and in Hiroshima in December.
+Mazda employees, including officers, volunteered their time to help make the events a success.

 In Tokyo and Hiroshima, Mazda also collaborated with police to hold traffic safety classes.